 Don’t ignore red flags – You may be thinking ‘duh’ but when some women are staring red flags right in the face, something in their subconscious either tells them that they are being ridiculous or that they need to love their partner even more (in the hope that with more love, they will brush off any concerns that they had).
 Once a red flag appears in a relationship, it won’t go away so you need to leave.
 In the first episode, Debra and John go on a date that appears to go well.
 However, when they end up going back to her place and start making out, John automatically assumes that they’ll be intimate and Debra finds him laying on her bed.

-This was probably one of the first major red flags we see in the series because Debra didn’t consent to sex, and secondly, when she asked to stay in the living area his behaviour changed instantly and he stormed out of the apartment.
+This was probably one of the first major red flags we see in the series because Debra didn’t consent to sex, and secondly, when she asked John to stay in the living area, his behaviour changed instantly and he stormed out of the apartment.
 Someone who genuinely wants to get to know you will not pressure you or ‘throw their toys out of the pram’ when they don’t get their way.
 John was showing Debra the kind of partner he would potentially be.
 When you start dating someone, you don’t know who they are at all.
 It’s only through time that you will really see who you’re dealing with, but what I can say is if any aspect of their behaviour makes you feel uncomfortable, you may want to think twice.

 Put yourself first – Anything that costs you your peace is too expensive – there has never been a truer word spoken.
-Something I have always wondered is why some women tend to love men more than they love themselves?
-This is so dangerous because you end up neglecting your own needs, and more times than most you’ll be the one picking up the pieces.
+Something I have always wondered is why some women tend to love their men more than they love themselves?
+This is risky because you can potentially end up neglecting your own needs, and more times than most you’ll be the one picking up the pieces.
 In the series, Debra was doing many things that she wouldn’t normally do, but she convinced herself that all of her actions were justified because John loved her.
-If your gut is telling you that you’re doing too much, you probably are.
+If your gut is telling you that you’re doing way too much, then you probably are.
 Relationships aren’t about one person having their way or winning – they are mutually fulfilling unions which should be centred on love, trust, care and respect.

 Never let a relationship come between you and your family – When it comes to family and relationships, things could go either way.
 Your family could either love or despise your partner, but when your partner’s actions are clearly causing distress to members of your family, it’s time to pay attention.
 In the show, Debra’s daughters told her on countless occasions how John’s behaviour (and eventually the revelations about his past) made them feel.
 She made the mistake of brushing off their concerns because (according to her) they seemed to exhibit similar behaviours whenever she had a man in her life.